mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/optimisation/optimisation.md

 ### Excess storage

-When you make a transaction that writes something to persistent memory, you need to burn a certain amount of Tez.
+When you make a transaction that writes something to persistent memory, you need to burn a certain amount of Mav.
 The amount depends on the difference between the number of bytes written and the maximum historical size of the called contract.
 Such storage burn applies to contract code, regular storage, and lazy storage – basically, any byte that increases the size of the context needs to be paid for.
 You should try to avoid patterns like event logs that may extend the storage indefinitely.

 ## Common optimisation techniques